UPDATE: The installation procedure and the examples have been updated for the Telemetry Controller 0.0.10 release, which contained some API changes.

 The collector attaches metadata to the telemetry data sources.
 In case of Kubernetes logs, it fetches additional metadata like pod labels and adds those as attributes to log records.

 Currently only Kubernetes logs are supported, but stay tuned for more (generic) sources in the future!
+If you have specific ideas or needs, let us know.

 The Tenants